Convent-Coop-Members

 Parking Permits

-There is availability of two types of parking on the estate.
+Two types of parking permits are available for parking on the estate.
 One is provided by the Convent Co-op free of charge, the other is purchased from Wandsworth Council.
 It is the decision of each owner/tenant whether to apply for one or both.
 Estate Permit (CV Parking scheme) Each property on the estate is allocated one visitor's parking permit free of charge.
-Up to four resident permits can be applied for.
-Estate permits are produced and can be applied for in the Convent Co-operative office (15 Chesterton Close).
+Up to four resident permits can be allocated to each property.
+Estate permits are produced by and can be applied for in the Convent Co-operative office (15 Chesterton Close).
+Replacement permits must be paid for.
 Resident's Permit Application Form Visitor's Permit Application Form Forms should be submitted to the office, not returned to Wandsworth Council.
 Find out who may park on the estate here.
-Wandsworth Council Permit (A2 parking scheme) Each property can apply to the council for a permit at a fee.
+Wandsworth Council Permit (A2 parking scheme) Each property can apply to the council for a permit for a fee.
 Council permits need to be applied for directly with Wandsworth Council.
 Click here for more information

 Recycling & Rubbish